 - Network: It includes testing various network bandwidths, protocols and successful transfer of data through networks.

 - Infrastructure: It covers disaster recovery test, backups, secure connection, and storage policies.
 The infrastructure needs to be validated for regulatory compliances

 |Types of Cloud Testing|

 | ||This type of testing is usually performed by cloud or SaaS vendors.
 The primary objective is to assure the quality of the provided service functions offered in a cloud or a SaaS program.
 Testing performed in this environment is integration, functional, security, unit, system function validation and Regression Testing as well as performance and scalability evaluation.|

 | ||Online application vendors perform this testing that checks performance and Functional Testing of the cloud-based services.
 When applications are connected with legacy systems, the quality of the connectivity between the legacy system and under test application on a cloud is validated.|

 | ||To check the quality of a cloud-based application across different clouds this type of testing is performed.|

 |Load and Stress Testing|| |

 Challenge#1: Data Security and Privacy

 Cloud applications being a multi-tenant in nature, risk of data theft is always remain.
-Cloud users should be given an assurance about safety of their data by suppliers.
+As a cloud testing strategy, users should be given an assurance about the safety of their data by suppliers.